 The Weston A. Price Foundation is a great resource on all nutrition and health issues with actual scientific validation.
 They cover the history of bone broth and the importance of consuming natural gelatin over those synthesized by food companies.
 If you're into super sciency reading with actual medical references and whatnot, they wrote extensively about The Essential Roles for Proline, Glycine and Gelatin in Bone Broth.
 It's a lengthy read for sure!

 There are many websites with a plethora of information on Bone Broth.
 Dr. Axe thoroughly covers the healing properties of bone broth with references to clinical studies.
-He also provides detailed info on bone broth fasting
+He also provides detailed info on bone broth fasting.

 Delishably has a great article about eating chicken feet.
 Don't be grossed out about the thought of eating chicken feet since they resemble hands!
 Chicken feet are filled with healthy collagen, hyaluronic acid, and chondroitin sulfate.
 These will benefit your skin complexion, arthritis and inflammation, and heart health.
 And a lot can be said about not wasting any part of an animal.